vinisalazar/BioProv/README.md

 BioProv is a Python library for [W3C-PROV](https://www.w3.org/TR/prov-overview/) representation of bioinformatics workflows.
  It enables you to quickly write workflows and to describe relationships between samples, files, users and programs.

-Please see the [tutorials](./docs/tutorials/introduction.ipynb) for a more detailed introduction.
+Please see the [tutorials](./docs/tutorials/introduction.ipynb) for a more detailed introduction and visit [ReadTheDocs](https://bioprov.readthedocs.io/) for the complete documentation.

+### Quickstart

 ```
 >>> import bioprov as bp